ee-jackson/bci-jacc/code/exploration/2023-01-23_choose-alpha-value.md

 distance_df <- calculate_dist(all_jacc)
 ```

-## calculate connectivity using a range of radii
+## Calculate connectivity using a range of radii

 ``` r
 focal_jacc %>%